Published on February 19, 2026

 Common mistake: cramming the backwall with paragraphs of text nobody reads

 Want more inspiration for vertical treatments?
-Pull ideas from booth backdrop ideas, then validate what’s realistic by browsing 10x10 booth examples.
+Pull ideas from our booth backdrop ideas guide, then validate what's realistic by browsing 10x10 booth examples in our gallery.

 Best for: lead-gen teams, service businesses, consultative selling

-Common mistake: defaulting to a big counter at the front edge (it becomes a barrier)
+Common mistake: defaulting to a big counter at the front edge — it becomes a barrier, not a welcome

-Best for: premium brands, product companies, booths that need “wow” without size
+Best for: premium brands, product companies, booths that need impact without size

 Common mistake: relying on venue lighting and printed panels only

-If you’re planning a custom build, this is where exhibit design and fabrication pays off because lighting is easiest when it’s designed in, not added later.
+If you're planning a custom build, this is where exhibit design and fabrication pays off — lighting is easiest when it's designed in from the start, not added as an afterthought.

 Best for: product demos, SaaS, medical devices, high-consideration offers

-Common mistake: trying to sell every service/product on the wall
+Common mistake: trying to sell every service and product on one backwall

-Best for: complex products, demos, brands with strong visuals
+Best for: complex products, demos, brands with strong visual assets

 Common mistake: running content that's too detailed to understand from 6–10 feet away